Endomorphism algebras of abelian varieties with large cyclic 2-torsion field over a given field: Proof of the main theorems

-By Dirichlet's theorem on arithmetic progressions, we can find a prime $\ell$, not divisible by $\q$, which is a primitive root modulo $p$.
-The reduction of $\tau$ modulo $\ell$ lands in $\Gal(K(A[\ell])/K)$ and has order $p$.
-This allows us to apply \cite[Theorem 2.9]{Goodman_Restrictions} and deduce $E \coloneqq \End^0(A)$ is a field.
+By Dirichlet's theorem on arithmetic progressions, we can find a prime $\ell''\nmid N(\q)$, which is a primitive root modulo $p$.
+The reduction of $\tau_{\ell''}$ modulo $\ell''$ lands in $\Gal(K(A[\ell''])/K)$ and has order $p$ thanks to the form of its characteristic polynomial.
+This allows us to apply \cite[Thm.
+2.9]{Goodman_Restrictions} and deduce $E \coloneqq \End^0(A)$ is a field.